Glossary of Orthodontic Terms1

 tongue crib – A fixed appliance used to help a patient stop habits or undesirable tongue forces exerted on the teeth and bone that supports the teeth.

-wax – Wax is placed on the brackets or archwires to prevent them from irritating the lips or cheeks.
+wax – Orthodontic wax is placed on the brackets or archwires to prevent them from irritating the lips or cheeks.